MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-azure-bot-service.md

 ---
 title: "Configure Azure bots for voice | MicrosoftDocs"
-description: "Use this topic to learn how to add Azure Bot services for conversational IVR system in Omnichannel for Customer Service." ms.date: 04/04/2022 ms.service: dynamics-365-customerservice ms.topic: article
+description: "Use this topic to learn how to configure Azure bots for voice channel in Omnichannel for Customer Service." ms.date: 04/13/2022 ms.service: dynamics-365-customerservice ms.topic: article
 author: neeranelli